raikilon/dev-notes/aws/saa-c03/aws.md

 ### DataSync

 A **data transfer** service to move data to and from AWS at scale (10 Gbps per agent, up to ~100 TB/day).
 Common use cases: migrations, archiving, DR, or large-scale ongoing data transfers.
 It preserves metadata (permissions, timestamps), runs on a pay-as-you-go model, and can transfer to S3, EFS, FSx, etc. It uses **tasks** (jobs defining what, where, and how quickly to transfer).
 DataSync can read/write via NFS or SMB.
+It is used usually to have two way sync or recurring uploads.

 ![alt text](images/datasync.png)